stochastic-thread/libc4life/README.md

 ```

 ### deferred actions
-c4life supports two flavors of defer, both based on cleanup __attributes__; one for current scope and a more elaborate version for deferring to user defined scopes.
+c4life supports two flavors of defer, both based on cleanup attributes; one for current scope and a more elaborate version for deferring to user defined scopes.

 ```C